snowmeltarcade/projectbirdracing/documentation/technical_architecture/shared_classes.md

 This will be thread safe.
 Logs can pass in an ID identifying the thread the message is associated with.

+## Data Manager

+Loads data from the `data` folder.
+It will load the files in a format that it knows and will expose this data in a format agnostic way.

+The default data format is `JSON`.

+When loading a file from the `data` folder, the file extension is not required.
+The data manager will search for the file using file extensions of formats it knows about.

+Data can be set into the data manager, overwriting any data loaded from a file.
+New data can also be set.

 ## Graphics Manager

 Handles rendering all graphical elements.